Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             comma.
       --run_utr_fragmented_coverage RUN_UTR_FRAGMENTED_COVERAGE, -uf RUN_UTR_FRAGMENTED_COVERAGE
                             The meaning is the same as --run_utr_tex_coverage.
-                            This value is for fragmented libraries.
-Default is p_0.7,p_0.5,p_0.6 and each number is separated by comma.
+                            This value is for fragmented (or conventional) libraries.
+Default is p_0.7,p_0.5,p_0.6 and each
+                            number is separated by comma.
       --min_utr_coverage MIN_UTR_COVERAGE, -mu MIN_UTR_COVERAGE
                             The minimum general coverage of UTR-derived sRNA.
 The coverage of UTR-derived sRNA should not only fit the --run_utr_TEX_coverage, --run_utr_noTEX_coverage and
                             --run_utr_fragmented_coverage, but also this value.
                             Defaul is 50.
-      --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
-                            If "sec_str" or "blast_nr" or "blast_srna" is assigned
-                            to --filter_info, please assign the paths of genome fasta files here.
       --cutoff_energy CUTOFF_ENERGY, -e CUTOFF_ENERGY
                             If "sec_str" is included in --filter_info, please assign the maximum folding energy change (normalized